-Step 2: In the Ribbon, on the Design tab, in the External Table Data group, click Export option -> click the Export Table to SharePoint List option.
+Step 2: In the Ribbon, on the Design tab, in the External Table Data group, click the Export option -> click the Export Table to SharePoint List option.

 Step 3: Type the Web address of your SharePoint site, then type the list name and description for your SharePoint list.
 Click the Next button to review the table of columns and data types.
-Then click Finish button.
+Then click the Finish button.

-Note: If you check the Create a read-only connection to the new SharePoint list check box, you will need to update the table data on the worksheet with any changes on the SharePoint site using Refresh option in Excel.
+Note: If you check the Create a read-only connection to the new SharePoint list check box, you will need to update the table data on the worksheet with any changes on the SharePoint site using the Refresh option in Excel.

-Note: After clicking the Finish button, the system will ask you to login into the domain as a user who has the permission to create lists on the site.
+Note: After clicking the Finish button, the system will ask you to login into the domain as a user who has permission to create lists on the site.